 Intuitive & Scalable

-Since we adopted the iSolved platform a little over three years ago, we've helped many clients make the switch to a system that is intuitive, user-friendly and eliminates the need for a bundle of outside services. iSolved allows our clients to customize the payroll and HR functions they need, with the option of adding new modules as their needs change.
+Since we adopted our current HCM platform a little over four years ago, we've helped many clients make the switch to a system that is intuitive, user-friendly and eliminates the need for a bundle of outside services.
+The platform allows our clients to customize the payroll and HR functions they need, with the option of adding new modules as their needs change.

 At SBS Payroll, we are committed to making business easier for clients by providing the knowledge, tools and resources needed to successfully manage payroll and related human capital management (HCM) processes.